segmentio/segment-docs/src/privacy/bcr-compliance.md

 title: Twilio's Binding Corporate Rules (BCRs)
 ---

 In response to the passage of the General Data Protection Regulation (GDPR) policy in the European Union, Twilio implemented a set of [Binding Corporate Rules (BCRs)](https://www.twilio.com/legal/binding-corporate-rules) that inform how Segment stores and processes personal data.
-In order to be in alignment with Twilio's BCRs, Segment introduced a new data deletion process that allows customers to remove all of their workspace and user data within 30 days of deleting their workspace.
+To be in alignment with Twilio's BCRs, Segment introduced a new data deletion process that allows customers to remove all of their workspace data within 30 days of deleting their workspace.

 ## What are Binding Corporate Rules?

 [Binding Corporate Rules (BCRs)](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/binding-corporate-rules-bcr_en) are enforceable, legally binding codes of conduct that explain the ways companies store and process personal data.
 These codes contain information about data protection principles, tools used to protect the security of your data, and a method of accountability, or some way that proves the BCRs are externally (outside of the company) and internally (inside of the company) binding.
 BCRs are often specific to the storage and transfer (Controller) or processing (Processor) of personal data.

 Twilio has two sets of BCRs: a [Controller policy](https://www.twilio.com/legal/bcr/controller) and a [Processor policy](https://www.twilio.com/legal/bcr/processor).
-Segment, as a processor of individual data, falls under the Processor policy.
+Segment, as a processor of individual data, complies with the Processor policy.

 ### Where can I learn more about Twilio's Binding Corporate Rules?